-Erythema multiforme is a skin immune reaction that an infection or medication can trigger.
-Its name combines the Latin “erythema” (redness), “multi” (many), and “forme” (shapes) and describes the main symptom, which is a rash on the body where each mark resembles a bullseye.
+Erythema multiforme is an immune-mediated reaction that causes a raised, red, target-like rash on the skin or mucous membranes.
+Its name combines the Latin “erythema” (redness), “multi” (many), and “forme” (shapes) and describes its main symptom.

 Erythema multiforme can affect people of any age, with children representing

 Erythema multiforme can be minor or major.
-Erythema multiforme minor is usually a mild condition that causes a skin rash.
-Erythema multiforme major can be more severe and typically requires more extensive treatment.
+Erythema multiforme minor is usually a mild condition that causes a rash on the skin.
+Erythema multiforme major can be severe, affecting the mucous membranes, and typically requires more extensive treatment.

-Erythema multiforme is a skin immune reaction that develops in response to infection but can sometimes occur as a result of medication.
+Erythema multiforme is an immune reaction of the skin that develops in response to a viral infection.
+It can sometimes occur as a result of medications or other factors.

 What does it look like?

-Erythema multiforme minor presents as a bulging, rash-like lesion that is red, pink, purple, or brown.
+Erythema multiforme minor presents as a bulging, rash-like lesion that is red, pink, or purple.
+It may look like a hive or a somewhat round bull’s-eye target.
+The center of the lesion is typically darker with lighter pink edges.

 People may think erythema multiforme major looks similar to erythema multiforme minor.
 However, the most significant difference in the major type is the amount of mucus and the size of the affected areas.